 Since all troopers and inspectors are cross-trained to perform MCSAP, Size and Weight, and other duties, the Motor Carrier Division has implemented the use of a computer application (Form 24-1) that records the hours worked by personnel as either MCSAP or Non-MCSAP.
-During CY2019, CVED personnel reported 70% of their hours as performing MCSAP duties (112,566 MCSAP hours out of 159,971 total hours).
+During CY2021, CVED personnel reported 70% of their hours as performing MCSAP duties 112,566 MCSAP hours out of 159,971 total hours).
 SHA/MDOT will fund the large majority of MSP salary & fringe well beyond the amount granted to Maryland.

-MSP/CVED Initiatives (overtime)
+MSP/CVED Initiatives

+Change in Funding

+Total Funding